 Therefore, we need to change our way of thinking.
 Dealing with mental health problems does not have to be associated with hard work to earn a reward.
 Patients can get better through new strategies.
 This time, we will see that easier means more effective.

 In 1994, the New York Times described the case of a 5-year-old boy with cerebral palsy who learned how to drive his electric wheelchair through the VR experience.
 First, in the virtual world, he walked on the lawns and ice panes to be able to deal with school corridors or street crossings later.
 Although the application was purely practical, even then, there was a belief that the technology had a future, especially in the entertainment industry.

 Nowadays, we know that VR technology has found numerous applications in other areas of industry as well.
 Therefore, we have to keep discovering its potential and trying its possible applications because virtual skating is not only fun but it has also healing power.
 Do you believe that it happened over 20 years ago?
-Nowadays, we can see that technological capabilities of VR allow creating not only a deep, absorbing and multi-sensory experience but also use it in many areas of the medical industry.
-Therefore, I dare conclude that the therapy or rehabilitation can effectively be done by an addictive game play.
+Nowadays, we can see that the technological capabilities of VR allow creating not only a deep, absorbing, and multi-sensory experience but also use it in many areas of the medical industry.
+Therefore, I dare conclude that therapy or rehabilitation can effectively be done by addictive gameplay.

-In that simulation, veterans suffering from PTSD could take a helicopter combat and move in the enemy landing zone.
-The application was sent to the psychotherapists at Atlanta Veterans Administration hospital , giving them a previously unavailable opportunity to confront the patient with a stressful environment or situation.
+In that simulation, veterans suffering from PTSD could take helicopter combat and move in the enemy landing zone.
+The application was sent to the psychotherapists at Atlanta Veterans Administration hospital, giving them a previously unavailable opportunity to confront the patient with a stressful environment or situation.